yahwe388-droid/CSEC-ASTU-WEBDEVELOPMENT-BOOTCAMP1/CSEC-ASTU-MiniProject4/README.md

-📝 Todo List App
+📝 Todo List Application
-A sleek, interactive todo application with persistent storage and smooth animations!

-🚀 Features
+A simple and interactive Todo List App built with HTML, CSS, and JavaScript to practice DOM manipulation and event handling.

-✅ Core Features
+✨ Key Features

-➕ Add tasks with real-time validation
+➕ Add, edit, and delete tasks

-✅ Mark complete with visual feedback (strikethrough)

-✏️ Edit tasks inline with save/cancel options

-🗑️ Delete tasks individually or all at once
+✅ Mark tasks as completed or pending

-📊 Live statistics (Total/Completed/Pending)
+📊 Real-time task statistics

-⭐ Bonus Features
-💾 Auto-save to browser's LocalStorage
+🗑️ Clear all tasks with confirmation

+💾 Persistent storage using localStorage

 📱 Fully responsive design

-🎨 Modern UI with gradients & animations

-⚡ Keyboard shortcuts (Enter to add)

-📝 Sample tasks on first launch

-🚫 Smart button (disabled when empty)

-🎯 Quick Start
+🛠️ Technologies

+HTML

+CSS

+JavaScript (DOM & Events)

+🚀 How to Run

-Clone or download the files
+Clone or download the project

-Open index.html in any browser
+Open index.html in a browser

-Start organizing your tasks!

-📁 Files
-text
-index.html    → Main structure
-style.css     → Styling & animations
-script.js     → All functionality
-🎨 Design Highlights
-Purple gradient theme with smooth transitions

-Card-based layout with shadows

-Hover effects on all interactive elements

-Mobile-first responsive design

-🔧 Tech Stack
-HTML – Semantic structure

-CSS – Flexbox, transitions, gradients

-JavaScript – DOM manipulation, LocalStorage API

-Font Awesome – Icons

-Google Fonts – Poppins typography

-📱 Live Demo
-Simply open index.html in your browser – no setup required!

-💡 Learning Outcomes
-Perfect for mastering:

-DOM manipulation

-Event handling

-LocalStorage API

-Responsive design

-Modern CSS techniques
+🎓 Academic Purpose

+This project demonstrates core front-end concepts including DOM manipulation, event handling, and client-side data storage.

+👨‍💻 Author

+Kebek G. – SE Student